princeleonal/Principles_of_Computing_Coursera_RiceUni/Week 5/Homework.md

 ----
 # Question 11
   To complete this problem, visit the link given (OwlTest page) and follow the directions for creating and submitting a list of test cases.
-Once OwlTest has successfully assessed your test case, you will see the message `TEST CASES successfully assessed`.Following this message is a seven-digit number that you should enter in the form below.
+Once OwlTest has successfully assessed your test caseS, you will see the message `TEST CASES successfully assessed`.
+Following this message is a seven-digit number that you should enter in the form below.

 ### Answer:
     3036296